11 April 2020

 The decision left his brother Albert (known as 'Bertie') to become King George VI (he took his father's name in a bid to give the monarchy some consistency after the scandal of his brother's abdication), in December 1936, and take the nation through the challenge of World War Two.

-King George VI married Elizabeth Bowes-Lyon in 1923 and they had two children, Elizabeth, the current Queen, and Margaret.
+King George VI married Elizabeth Bowes-Lyon in 1923 and they had two children, Elizabeth, the late Queen, and Margaret.

 Have you researched your own family history?